TheDeadcoder/InsightAI-python-backend/README.md

 ## Overview

-Welcome to the backend of **InsightAI**, an application designed to revolutionize your banking experience.
+Welcome to the backend of **InsightAI**, an application designed to revolutionize your productivity.
 This backend is built using FastAPI, providing a robust and efficient structure for our application.

 ## Technologies Used